rexi006/clc3-project/proposal.md

 - Employ Grafana to visualize collected metrics and logs in a user-friendly dashboard
 - Integrate these monitoring tools into a Kubernetes-based infrastructure deployed on Azure

+## Development and Existing Components

+#### Components to build

+- Rasperry Pi based IoT production simulation setup with various devices
+- Integration of Azure IoT Hub with the simulation setup
+- Kubernetes Cluster (AKS) deployment for hosting Prometheus and Grafana
+- Prometheus configuration for collecting system metrics and alerting rules
+- Grafana dashboards for log visualization and metrics monitoring

+#### Existing Components

+- Prometheus and Grafana as open-source tools
+- Azure IoT Hub
+- Azure Kubernetes Service (AKS)